What is the Environmental Act?

 Government Agencies and Authorities

-Government agencies and local authorities are responsible for implementing and enforcing the Environment Act.
+Government agencies and authorities are responsible for implementing and enforcing the Environmental Act.
 These agencies include the EPA, state environmental agencies, and local governments.

 Government agencies are responsible for monitoring and enforcing environmental regulations, issuing permits and licenses, and conducting environmental impact assessments.
 They are also responsible for informing the public about environmental issues and providing them with opportunities for input and feedback.